How Long is the LSAT? 3+ Hours -LSAT Test Day Breakdown

 In the Logical Reasoning section, you will have approximately a minute and a half for each question.
 It tests you on how well you can evaluate logical arguments.
 This is an important skill you will absolutely need in law school and while practicing law.

-You will see at least two LR sections on test day; three times if the experimental section is also LR.
-Since there are only 4 scored sections of the exam, the LR sections count for half of your LSAT score.
+You will see at least one LR section on test day; two times if the experimental section is also LR.
+Since there are only three scored sections of the exam, the LR sections count for a third of your LSAT score.
 This makes sense given how important the skill it’s testing is to your life past pre-law.

 How long is the Reading Comprehension Section?